Vazovsk1y/MikesSifter/README.md

 ## Usage for ASP.NET Core WebApi

 In this example, consider an app with a `User` entity that can have many projects.
-We'll use MikesSifter to add sorting, filtering, and pagination capabilities when retrieving all available users.
+We'll use MikesSifter to add sorting, filtering and pagination capabilities when retrieving all available users.

 ### 1. Configure the properties you want to sort/filter in your models.